Rachna-Rathor/job-portal-backend/README.md

 ---

-## 🚀 Key Highlights
-- Clean REST API design
-- JWT-based secure authentication
-- Role-based access control (RBAC)
-- Real-world job application workflow
-- Modular and maintainable project structure

----

-## 🔐 Authentication & Authorization
-- User Signup & Login using JWT
-- Secure protected routes
-- Middleware-based role verification
-- Candidates and Recruiters have strictly separated permissions

----

-## 👩‍💻 Candidate Functionalities
-- Apply for job postings
-- View all applied jobs
-- Withdraw job applications
-- Duplicate job applications are prevented at API level
-- Application status maintained per job

----
+## 🔑 Features

-### Additional Features
+### Core Features
-- 📄 **Search & Filters**
-  - Search jobs by **title, skills, location, or company**.
-- 📊 **Analytics**
-  - Track application submissions and candidate engagement metrics.
----

-## 🧑‍💼 Recruiter Functionalities
+- ✅ **User Authentication**
+  - Users can register and login using email/password.
+  - Passwords are securely hashed with bcrypt.
+- ✅ **Role-Based Access Control**
+  - Separate endpoints for **job seekers** and **recruiters**.
+- ✅ **Job Management**
-- Create, update, and delete job postings
+  - Recruiters can post, update, and delete job listings.
-- View all jobs created by the recruiter
-- View applicants for a specific job
+  - View job listings with filters such as location, skills, or company.
+- ✅ **Application Management**
+  - Job seekers can apply to jobs and track application status.
-- Recruiters can access **only their own jobs and applicants**
+  - Recruiters can view applicants for their jobs.

----
+- ✅ **Resume Upload**
+  - Users can upload resumes in PDF format.
+  - Resumes are stored securely and used for AI analysis.

 ### AI-Powered Features
 - 🤖 **Resume Analyzer**
   - Parses resumes to extract **skills**, **experience**, **education**, and other relevant information.